 The tumor occurs in patients of all ages, with the highest frequency occurring between ages 20-50 years.
 Males are slightly more commonly affected than females.

-It typically arises in the dermis as a multi-nodular mass, which then spreads into the subcutaneous tissues and muscle.
+It typically arises in the dermis as a multi-nodular mass, which then spreads into the subcutaneous tissues and muscles.
 Lesions ranging from 1 cm to more than 25 cm have been described in the literature.

 The trunk is the most common site of involvement, accounting for almost half of all cases.
 The extremities followed by the head and neck are the next most common sites.